pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 You can create your EKS cluster using the `eksctl` command line utility.
 This example shows how to define your configuration in a yaml file that you pass to the `eksctl` command.
 For more details and options available to advanced EKS users, see [Create your Amazon EKS cluster and worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#eksctl-create-cluster).

 At a minimum, your cluster must be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega
-Platform deployment; for this option, Pega recommends using a minimum of two m5.xlarge nodes for your deployment.
+Platform deployment; for this option, Pega recommends using a minimum of two m5.xlarge nodes for your deployment worker nodes.
 Pega has not tested this method using Windows worker nodes.

 To create Amazon EKS cluster with Linux worker nodes: